 Instead, they will be hosting a number of smaller events, while the Pride day itself will be held online.

-The annual Faroe Pride is the biggest public event in the Faroe Islands, where thousands of people come together, which is why it will be challenging to stick to the guidelines regarding social distancing.
+The annual Faroe Pride is a major public event in the Faroe Islands where large numbers of people gather, which is why it will be challenging to stick to the guidelines regarding social distancing.
 Hence, the board has deemed it irresponsible to go ahead with the Pride parade as usual, due to the coronavirus, the organization announced in a press release on Thursday.

 On 27 July, LGBT Faroe Islands will instead be celebrating the day online, where members of the LGBT community and their allies can participate.
 More information about this will be available at a later date.